Spoons/Anti-RSI-Voice-Coding-System/README.md

 issue in software development.
 I believe that this project will one day bring benefit to many people.
 Until then, I will continue to develop this software as my hands permit.

+# License

+GPLv3 on all code unless explicitly stated otherwise.

+# Credit

+This set of tools is only possible by the generous contributions of many other opensource developers.

+Dragonfly by t4ngo
+Natlink by esjatharvee, joelgould, olmo76, quintijn Aenea by Alex Roper dragonfly-scripts by Nirvdrum